Marija-Kov/fundamental-learning-zone/books/design_patterns_gang_of_4/design_patterns_gang_of_4.md

 Class inheritance defines an object's implementation in terms of another object's implementation.
 Interface inheritance (or subtyping) describes when an object can be used in place of another.

-- Most languages don't make/support a difference between interface and implementation inheritance, but people make distinction in practice.
+- Most languages (including JavaScript) don't make/support a difference between interface and implementation inheritance, but people make distinction in practice.
 Many design patterns depend on this distinction;

 #### Programming to an Interface, not an Implementation